dcorns/AntiDup/readme.md

 ## Features

-- Use from the command line or import as a dependency
+- Use from the command line
 - Search the file system recursively
 - Optionally open each duplicate manually or automatically open each group of duplicates
 - Filter search by file extension